In sbt’s terminology, the “base directory” is the directory containing

 project directory can contain

-that defines helper objects and one-off plugins.
+that define helper objects and one-off plugins.

 See organizing the build for more.